 Are 3 weeks enough for the UK and Ireland

-20 days in these two countries is doable.
-However, you will have to smartly choose the places you want to see.
 For example, the UK consists of 4 countries.
-Perhaps on this trip, you can do Enalng and Scotland, then add Ireland.
-That leaves you to spend 1 week in England, a week in Scotland, and a week in Ireland.
+Perhaps on this trip, you can do England and Scotland, then add Ireland.
+That leaves you to spend one week in England, a week in Scotland, and a week in Ireland.

 You can also do a week in Ireland, a few days in Northern Ireland, a week in Wales, then a week in England.
 Travelling between countries and cities is pretty easy.
 You can use a combination of domestic flights, trains, ferries, and driving to maximise your time.